WiredPulse/Invoke-GhostLog/README.md

 # Invoke-GhostLog
-Removal of certain event logs with in a Windows OS
+Removal of certain event logs within a Windows OS